 In today's complex business landscape, an understanding of business law is essential for any successful leader.
 An awareness of the legal system and regulatory parameters is not only necessary to make business decisions as they arise but is also needed to anticipate and avoid risk when developing new products or businesses.
-Our approach is to provide a deep understanding of the foundational principals of business law and examine the practical implications in today's fast-moving business environment.
-In this course, we look at those key legal and regulatory issues that impact businesses of all sizes and industries.
-The course covers the US and international legal and regulatory environments; the forms of business organizations (corporations, partnerships, etc.); contracts and agreements; intellectual property protections; employment law; legal exposure and liability; and ethical considerations.
+Our approach is to provide a deep understanding of the foundational principles of business law and examine the practical implications in today's fast-moving business environment.
+In this course, we look at key legal and regulatory issues that impact businesses of all sizes and industries.
+Focus will be on: the US and international legal and regulatory environments, the forms of business organizations (corporations, partnerships, etc.), contracts and agreements, intellectual property protections, employment law, legal exposure and liability, and ethical considerations.
 The course culminates in a final exam simulating the legal issues that are likely to be encountered while running a dynamic and successful business.
+In this 8-week course, learners will experience examples of real-life situations to help guide in making future decisions.